About this course

 • How do you verify an algorithm?
 Determining a test problem with an analytic solution.

-• Implementation of difference schemes in C++.
+• Implementation of difference schemes.

 • What are the solutions an algorithm should provide?